 The closest thing to a Juicy Lucy on this list, the Blucy is a kicked-up version of the classic, with around a dozen varieties featuring fancy cheeses on the inside and some unexpected additions on top.
 Try the original Blucy stuffed with blue cheese and garlic, or opt for more adventurous iterations like the Bangkok Blucy with coconut-soaked mozzarella, pickled ginger mix and a side of curry.

-The original location is in St. Paul, with a newer outpost in Minneapolis.
+The original location is in St. Paul, with three outposts in Minneapolis and another at MSP Airport.
 While you’re waiting for a table, check out the impressive list of local Minnesota beers and tempting appetizers like Spam bites and deep-fried pickles.

 Fitger’s Brewhouse, Duluth

 Sometimes, it’s not the beef that makes the burger.
 Minnesota’s state grain, wild rice, is enjoyed in many forms throughout the state, and one of the tastiest ways is on a bun.
-The historic Fitger’s Brewhouse serves it up three ways: the classic, with cheddar, sprouts and garlic mayo; pub style with sautéed onions, mushrooms and Swiss; and one topped with blue cheese and jalapenos.
+The historic Fitger’s Brewhouse in Duluth serves it up three ways: the Classic, with cheddar, sprouts and garlic mayo; Pub Style with sauteed onions, mushrooms and Swiss; and one topped with blue cheese and jalapenos.

 Also in Duluth, Grandma’s Saloon peddles its own version with lots of veggies on top, and the Duluth Grill serves it as a melt with pepper jack cheese on grilled multigrain bread.
 Another popular patty can be found at Black Woods in Duluth, Proctor and Two Harbors.